aufau/SaberMod/README.rst

   Change to `mode` or list all available modes when passed without arguments.

-players
+players [team]
   Print various informations about players.
+Optionally filter by team.

 remove <player|all> [time]
   Remove `player` to spectator team for at least `time` seconds.